geopandas/governance/Governance.md

 The Council reserves the right to eject current Members if they are deemed to be actively harmful to The Project's well-being, and attempts at communication and conflict resolution have failed.
-This requires the consensus of the remaining Members.
+This requires the consensus (as described above) of the remaining Members.

 Current and retired Steering Council Members will be listed on [Steering Council Membership document](./membership/SteeringCouncil.md).